Site icon Gutternaut

 Howard the Duck is a wisecracking funny animal going through existentialism.
 With a long battle of censors and his own anomaly status, the deadpan humor shows a surprisingly relatable character.
 Who hasn’t experienced life where the serious and dumbfounding are practically the same?

 Squadron Supreme is what the plot of Watchmen would be if using pastiches of the Justice League.
-But rather than just showing how fundamentally flawed people in costumes can do a lot of harm; the idea behind all of it revolves around superheroics mixing with real world issues.
+But rather than make literary theater, it’s about mixing old-school superheroism with real world issues.
 Would the technology of super-geniuses truly better mankind and how many times will a superhero’s ego get in the way?

 Punisher

 Frank Castle is a name everyone knows thanks in no small part to Garth Ennis and the Netflix series.
-But among all of the guns and violence comes from how the ruthless vigilante fits in with Marvel’s absurdity.
+But with the gritty realism of gun violence, how does he fit in all of the insanity?
 Surprisingly well as it turns out.

 Defenders